• Skip to primary navigation

 • I chill my ice cream base in a small metal bowl and place a plate on top of it.
 You will have a small layer of skin forming on the top of the mixture though you can prevent that by stirring it every 10 minutes while it cools down.
 It is not necessary though because the processing in the ice cream machine usually takes care of it.

 • While the ice cream base is cooling down in the fridge place the blackberries into a saucepan.
-Add two tbsp cane sugar and gently heat until they start to fall apart and liquify.
+Add two tablespoon cane sugar and gently heat until they start to fall apart and liquify.
 Simmer for about 5 minutes.
 Strain the mixture through a sieve and discard the seeds.
 Add the pure liquid back to the pot and simmer until it is reduced to half the volume.
 If you do not strain the seeds away then you will have a very gritty ice cream.

 • The ice cream base should be fully cooled down before you pour it into your ice cream maker.
 Depending on the type of ice cream maker that you have you will have to cool its bowl a day in advance.
 Simply read the instructions of your ice cream maker.
 I bought an extra bowl with mine so I always have one stashed in the freezer for instant use.